 Gather your bags and go through customs.
 This is one of the more bizarre procedures you will come across.
 There is a traffic light with a green and red light.
 You will be asked to press the button.
 If you get a red light, they will briefly search your bags.
 If you get a green light, you will sail right through.
 Note, only one per family needs to press the button.
 They may x-ray your bags at this point too.
 This is also where you hand off that little customs form they made you fill out on the plane.
 They are said to be phasing out the red light/green light system in Mexico, and they have disposed of it in Terminal 4, but you may still run into it in the other terminals.

 Rent a Car: If you are getting a car for a week or more, book it at least a week out and get it at the airport.
 All the big companies are represented at the airport.
 We usually book our cars on Travelocity or Expedia (use the Canadian versions (.ca) if you are from Canada) and go with the cheapest option.
 Remember that the price will almost double when you add insurance.
 Most credit card insurance does not cover Mexico, and in any case, you want to make sure you have a 1-800 number that works in Mexico that you can call if you get in trouble or an accident.
 Renting a car for a day or two can be done in Puerto Morelos.

 Taxi: Book a taxi at one of the booths on the way out of the airport.
-Cost is about $70 US per taxi, up to 4 persons.
+Cost is about $70-$90 US per taxi, up to 4 persons.
 It will cost about $25 when you go back to the airport from Puerto Morelos.
 The driver will be from Cancun and will likely not know anything about Puerto Morelos, so make sure you have directions to where you are staying.
 Please note that Uber or other ride-sharing companies do not operate in our state.

 Bus: The cheapest option is the ADO bus which goes down to Playa del Carmen about every 30 to 45 minutes during the day.
 They stop at Puerto Morelos up at the highway.
 You will need to catch a local taxi to your accommodations.
-Cost is $104 pesos per person.
-The bus is available at either terminal.
-In both terminals, exit the building and turn right.
-Look for the big, modern red and grey ADO buses.
+Cost is about $132 pesos per person.
+The bus is available at all terminals.
+Look for an ADO bus booth or look for the big, modern red and grey ADO buses.
 You can buy your ticket right at the bus or at the booth.
 If you want to use a credit card, you need to buy at the booth.
-For the most up to date schedule, check out their website https://www.ado.com.mx/ From the highway it is a short taxi ride ($30 pesos) or collectivo ride ($5 pesos) to the town square or a little more to where you are staying.
+For the most up to date schedule, check out their website https://www.ado.com.mx/ From the highway it is a short taxi ride ($30 pesos) or collectivo ride ($8 pesos) to the town square or a little more to where you are staying.

 Walk: Not an option.
-The airport is in the middle of nowhere.
+The airport is way out on its own.

 Note: Try to arrange your transport before you leave the airport.
 As soon as you step outside, you will be deluged with offers of transport and help with your bags.
 Official bag helpers wear blue shirts with logos on them.
 Unofficial guys will carry your bag anywhere for a tip, though likely they will try to take you to their friend’s transport company.
 Outside the airport is like running a gauntlet.
 Keep a firm grip on your bags (unless you want help) and get clear of the chaos.
 There are bars located to the left and right as you exit if you would like to get an early start on the fiesta.

-If someone is meeting you at the airport, take a left AFTER you exit the airport.
+If someone is meeting you at the airport, in Terminal 3, take a left AFTER you exit the airport.
 There is an official “meeting place” sign and a bar right there.
 They are most likely waiting for you right there.
 At Terminal 4, there is a special “Friends and Family” door to exit.
 Make sure you know where you are going before you exit the terminal, they won’t let you back in.